mothur/mothur.github.io/_wiki/costello_stool_analysis.md

 Kingdom to Genus.
 If the bootstrap value drops below 80% for a level, then the next highest level with a bootstrap value above 80% is returned.
 Go ahead and open the file stool.final.rdp6.tax.summary.
-You\'ll notice that this file is a gigantic table containing the various taxonomic lineages found in the dataset as well as the number of sequences that correspond to each lineage.
+You'll notice that this file is a gigantic table containing the various taxonomic lineages found in the dataset as well as the number of sequences that correspond to each lineage.